 This summer, the Center for Campus Ministry has been hard at work preparing for an exciting fall semester!

-Dr. Melanie-Prejean Sullivan, our Director of Campus Ministry, is returning for her fifteenth year at Bellarmine.
-I am beginning my third year as the coordinator for liturgy, music, and special events in Our Lady of the Woods Chapel, our beautiful worship space nestled in the woods behind the Siena residence halls.
+Dr. Melanie-Prejean Sullivan, our Director of Campus Ministry, is returning for her sixteenth year at Bellarmine.
+I am beginning my fourth year as the coordinator for liturgy, music, and special events in Our Lady of the Woods Chapel, our beautiful worship space nestled in the woods behind the Siena residence halls.
 Fr.
-Ron Knott, our sacramental minister, is officially retired, but will continue to preside at Sunday Mass and be around to “hang out” with the students.
-The Franciscan Office in Horrigan Hall is shared by our three Franciscan friars from Kerala, India: Frs.
-John Pozhathuparambil, Leo Payyappilly, and Antony Vattaparambil.
+Ron Knott, our sacramental minister, is officially retired, but will continue to preside at most Sunday Masses and be around to “hang out” with the students.
+He is joined by our two Franciscan friars from Kerala, India: Frs.
+John Pozhathuparambil and Antony Vattaparambil.

-If your son or daughter is interested in finding a worshiping community, joining a faith-based organization, or just meeting and talking with other like-minded students about their spirituality, encourage them to stop by our office in Horrigan Hall, Room 113, right across from the Horrigan Cafe.
+If your son or daughter is interested in finding a worshiping community, joining a faith-based organization, or just meeting and talking with other like-minded students about their spirituality, encourage them to stop by our office in Horrigan Hall, Room 113, right across from the Campus Center cafe.
 We make it our goal to be place of warm hospitality and thoughtful reflection for students of all faith traditions.
-And, we maintain strong connections with many churches, temples, synagogues, mosques, and houses of worship throughout the area for students seeking a Louisville connection, off campus.
+And, we maintain strong connections with many churches, temples, synagogues, mosques, and houses of worship throughout the area for students seeking a Louisville connection off campus.

 Karen Shadle, Ph.D